alexboia/WP-Trip-Summary/README.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the `Trip Summary -> Settings` sidebar menu item to access the plug-in configuration page.
 4. Use the `Trip Summary -> Help` sidebar menu item to access the plug-in help page.
+5. For those with plug-in versions older than 0.2.1, please see here notes on updating to plug-in version 0.2.1: https://github.com/alexboia/WP-Trip-Summary/blob/master/README-UPDATE-021.md

 == Changelog ==

+= 0.2.1 =
+* Moved plug-in track & cache storage to a sub-directory of wp-content/uploads, as, previously, the plug-in stored its track & cache files to its own directory, which caused this data to be lost upon upgrade, since WordPress, when upgrading a plug-in, removes all the files that belong to the previous plug-in version.
+* Minor refactoring

 = 0.2.0 =
 * Fixed An activation issue which occured under certain conditions.